matheusfurlan7/node-ts-template-v22/README.md

 npm run lint:fix
 ```

-check for inconsistencies and adjust the file
+Check for inconsistencies and adjust the file

 ```bash
 npm run format